open-turo/nibel/README.md

 When we built it at Turo, our goal was to ensure a proper Jetpack Compose experience for the team when creating new features while keeping them compatible with the rest of the codebase automatically.

-By leveraging the power of annotation processing Nibel provides a unified and type-safe way of navigating between screens in the following navigation scenarios:
+By leveraging the power of annotation processing, Nibel provides a unified and type-safe way of navigating between screens in the following navigation scenarios:

 - **fragment → compose**
 - **compose → compose**